microsoft/DynamicTelemetry/docs/docs/Architecture.FlightRecorder.ShortHorizons.document.md

 ![](../orig_media/ShortHorizon.banner.png)

-A Short Horizon Flight Recorder is a focused Flight Recorder, designed to capture and telemetry that is too verbose for steady-state streaming via OpenTelemetry.
+A Short Horizon Flight Recorder is a focused Flight Recorder, designed to capture telemetry that is too verbose for steady-state streaming via OpenTelemetry.
 It's a Flight Recorder you only collect, when something goes wrong, based on an [Action](./Architecture.Action.Explanation.document.md)